-Sludgebusters offers the highest value in San Diego residential septic tank services.
-We have more than 35 years of experience performing high quality septic tank pumping, installation, repairs, septic tank location, and septic system certifications and inspections at very affordable prices.
-Our highly skilled technicians have serviced 1000's of septic systems for our satisfied customers, always adhering to the highest standards of professionalism in their work.
-We are licensed, bonded, and insured, and all of our repairs and installation work is performed in compliance with the Universal Plumbing Code (UPC).
+Sludgebusters offers the best value in San Diego residential septic tank services.
+We have more than 35 years of experience performing septic tank pumping, installation, repairs, septic tank location, and septic system certifications and inspections at very affordable prices.
+Our skilled technicians have serviced thousands of septic systems for our satisfied customers, always adhering to the highest standards of professionalism in their work.
+We are licensed, and all of our repairs and installation work is performed in compliance with the Universal Plumbing Code (UPC).
 In addition, we always pull all necessary work permits on behalf of our customers.

 If you have concerns about the health of your residential septic system, for example, if your toilets are not flushing properly; your sink, shower, and tub drains are draining too slowly or backing up; you notice foul odors; or dark spots are appearing in your yard near the septic tank: Call us and we will be happy to come out and troubleshoot your problem.
 And if you are unsure of exactly where your septic tank is located, we will use our state-of-the-art, electromagnetic tank location technology to find it.
 In addition, there will be no charge for our location services if we also pump your tank during our service call.
 Please feel free to call us with any septic system concern at all.
 And if a true emergency arises, we are on call 24 hours a day, seven days a week to expertly diagnose and repair your septic system problem.

 Types of Residential Septic Systems Holding TanksPictured above is an 1800 gallon holding tank being serviced